hcai-mms/hcai-mms.github.io/_persons/ganhoer.md

 # - "alumni": Other Alumni
 role: former

-email:  christian.ganhoer@jku.at # this is your work e-mail address
+email:  #christian.ganhoer@jku.at # this is your work e-mail address
-image: /assets/images/team_colored/ganhoer.jpg # insert the relative link to your profile image
+image: /assets/images/team_colored/ganhoer.png # insert the relative link to your profile image
 organization: Johannes Kepler University Linz # usually you leave this unchanged, but if your have a different organization, feel free to change the property
 position: Student Research Assistant # This is the position that you have within your organization. e.g. "Project Assistant", "University Assistant", "Technical Support", "Student Research" (or whatever Marc tells you^^)
 ####